Methods for fever reduction

 - warmly rubbing the child's limbs (wrists, lower legs), put a warm water bottle under his/her feet,

-2) At the peak: this usually happens late at night, or during the night.
-Capillaries of the skin open, and heat production and release are balanced.
-The face flushes, the limbs heat up, well-being improves, and children become more vivid.
+2) Fever peak: this usually happens late at in the evening, or during the night.
+The capillaries of the skin open up to balance heat production and heat is released.
+The face flushes, the limbs heat up, well-being improves, and children become more animated.

-We can already help to dissipate the heat, but do not reduce body temperature with any procedure.
-Follow the body's own targeted (set-point) temperature!
+At this stage we can help to dissipate the heat, but we do not want to reduce body temperature with any procedure.
+Respect the body's own carefully targeted (set-point) temperature!

 The primary goal is to improve well-being.
-In case of dyscomfort, external physical and nursing interventions can be performed.
+In case of discomfort, external physical and nursing interventions can be performed.

-None of these forms should be cold, unpleasant!
-Do not cause shivering.
+None of these treatments should be cold, of feel unpleasant!
+Do not cause your child to shiver.

-Do not reduce body temperature with the procedures, as the body will try to get itself up to the target temperature again.
+Do not try to reduce body temperature with these procedures, as the body will then have to work to get itself up to the target temperature again.

 Wait patiently until the temperature starts to decrease on its own.

-Heat dissipation can at this point be helped by:
+Heat dissipation can aided at this point be helped by:

 - Slightly uncovering the child.
-This improves the efficiency of heat radiation.
+This improves the efficiency of heat radiation radiation and release.

 The three procedures listed here are no longer recommended in some countries to reduce temperature, but can be used to improve comfort.